 - Journal Club in conjunction with medical residents

 - Completion of the teaching certificate program through Drake University's College of Pharmacy and Health Sciences

 - Eighty-five percent (85%) of goals and objectives scored as achieved for residency

 PGY-1 Pharmacy Practice Residency Summary Information

-Staffing: Two eight hour shifts every third weekend, ½ shift/week
+- Staffing: Two eight hour shifts every third weekend, ½ evening shift/week